sunilc1255/WeightWatchers/README.md

 **IDE** :- XCode

 **How to Run**:-
-Open WeightWatchers.xcodeproj in an Xcode
+Open WeightWatchers.xcodeproj in an Xcode \n
-Choose any iOS simulator and launch the app
+Choose any iOS simulator and launch the app \n
 The Home Screen will contains, two buttons. i.e., Question-1 and Question-3 By Clicking on Question-1 will take you to another screen with two buttons. i.e., "Does File Exists?" and "Print O/P" Clicking on "Does File Exists" will display an alert about existing of "MyFile.plist" file in root folder.
 Change the file name to verify this functionality.